Institute-for-ReWriting-World-History/the1854project/README.md

 ### *brahman*

-> ब्रह्मन्, *brahman*: The Supreme Being, regarded as impersonal and
+> ब्रह्मन्, *brahman*: "The Supreme Being, regarded as impersonal and
 > divested of all quality and action; (according to the Vedāntins,
 > Brahman is both the efficient and the material cause of the visible
 > universe, the all-pervading soul and spirit of the universe, the